Practical cybersecurity solutions that help utilities strengthen resilience, meet regulatory requirements, and protect the communities they serve.

 In response to increasing threats to critical infrastructure, New York has introduced new cybersecurity requirements for public water and wastewater systems.

-In 2025, New York proposed new cybersecurity requirements for both drinking water and wastewater utilities.
+In early 2026, New York officially adopted new cybersecurity requirements for both drinking water and wastewater utilities.

 Department of Health (DOH): Applies to Community Water Systems serving more than 3,300 people.

-Department of Environmental Conservation (DEC): Applies to Publicly Owned Treatment Works (POTWs) with SPDES permits.
+Department of Environmental Conservation (DEC): Broad programmatic controls apply to Publicly Owned Treatment Works (POTWs), while cybersecurity incident reporting applies to ALL SPDES permittees.

 Both require utilities to conduct cybersecurity assessments, implement programs, train staff, and report incidents.